Nelumbo nucifera: Seeds

 Fresh lotus seeds (莲子 (蓮子, liánzǐ)) are nutritious but also vulnerable to microbial contamination, especially fungal infections.
 Therefore, mostly dry lotus seed-based products are found on the market.
 Traditional sun baking combined with charcoal processing dries the seeds but results in a loss of nutrients.
 Freeze-dried lotus seeds have a longer shelf life and maintain original nutrients, while no differences in flavour are found after rehydration compared to fresh lotus seeds.

 Dry stored lotus seeds are sensitive to moisture and mold infestation; researchers continue to explore new ways to preserve fresh lotus seeds, such as radiation processing.

-Lotus seeds can be processed into moon cake, lotus seed noodles and food in the forms of paste, fermented milk, rice wine, ice cream, popcorn (phool makhana), and others, with lotus seeds as the main raw material.
-Traditional Eastern medicine claims that fresh lotus seed wine has thirst-quenching, spleen-healing, and anti-diarrheal advantages after drinking, attributed to unspecified bioactive compounds.
+Lotus seeds can be processed into fillings for moon cake, lotus seed noodles and food in the forms of paste, fermented milk, rice wine, ice cream, popcorn (phool makhana), and others, with lotus seeds as the main raw material.
+Traditional Chinese medicine claims that fresh lotus seed wine has thirst-quenching, spleen-healing, and anti-diarrheal advantages after drinking, attributed to unspecified bioactive compounds.
 Lotus seed tea is consumed in Korea, and lotus embryo tea is consumed in China and Vietnam.